solyarisoftware/prompter.vim/README.md

 ## Features

-- [x] Use any LLM**:
+- [x] **Use almost all alvailable LLMs**
-  through liteLLM as LLM abstarction layer, you can use a hughe list of different LLM provider.
+  Using liteLLM as a LLM abstarction layer, you can use a huge list of different LLM providers supported by LiteLLM.
-- [x] **Instant LLM Completion**: trigger LLM completions with a simple keystroke.
+- [x] **Instant LLM Completion**
+  trigger LLM completions with a simple keystroke.
-- [x] **Run-time statistics**: measure completions in terms of latency, used tokens, throughput, etc.
+- [x] **Run-time statistics**
+  Measure completions in terms of latency, used tokens, throughput, etc.
-- [x] **Expolit all editor commodities**: generate prompts whitin the editor and seamlessly save all your work to local files.
+- [x] **Expolit all vim editor commodities (other plugins, etc.) **
+  Generate prompts whitin the editor and seamlessly save all your work to local files.
-- [x] **Completion Highlight**: support completions color highlight (experimental).
+- [x] **Completion Highlight**
+  Support basic completions color highlight

 ## Backstory

-The idea emerged while I was writing LLM prompts and experimenting with prompt engineering techniques.
+The idea emerged  in the Spring 2023 while I was writing LLM prompts and experimenting with prompt engineering techniques.
 I was using a straightforward "text completion" approach, where you input your text prompt corpus and request a completion from a Large Language Model (LLM).